Easy Clam Chowder | New England Style

 Helpful tips

-- I use spelt flour to make my chowder and even though the roux will look brownish at first, adding the cream makes it white again
+- We make a roux because we prefer a thicker chowder.
+You create a roux by mixing equal parts of butter and flour, then stir it into the chowder.
+This will give the dish a rich, velvety consistency.
+I use spelt flour to make my chowder and even though the roux will look brownish at first, adding the cream makes it white again.
+But all-purpose flour is great too.

 - Cook your veggies just enough that they are tender.
-Do not over cook them.
-I stick my fork in a potato to test it
+Do not overcook them.
+Stick a fork in a potato to test it.
+It should be fork tender.
+Russet or Yukon Gold potatoes work best as they help thicken the chowder naturally while providing a creamy texture.

-- I use half and half but you could use either milk for a lighter chowder, or light cream for a thicker one
+- I use half and half but you could use either milk for a lighter chowder, or light cream for a thicker one.
+I don’t recommend heavy cream in this recipe.

 How to make easy clam chowder